Tomer-K1099/ATM-Machine/README.md

 # ATM-Machine Prototype Mini-Project
 Link to this repo: [https://github.com/Tomer-K1099/ATM-Machine/blob/main/README.md](https://github.com/Tomer-K1099/ATM-Machine/blob/main/README.md)

-This is a simple ATM-Machine prototype mini-project.
+This is a simple ATM-Machine prototype mini-project home assignment part of recruitment process for an entry level SE role.
+The entire system was built in less than 48 hours.
 The user of the ATM may log in with a PIN code, view the account balance, deposit, and withdraw money.

 ## Key Features